anand738/DRIVER-DROWSINESS-DETECTION-USING-DEEP-LEARNING/README.md

 # DRIVER-DROWSINESS-DETECTION-USING-DEEP-LEARNING
-A computer vision system using deep learningcan automatically detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsy.
+A computer vision system using deep learning can automatically detect driver drowsiness in a real-time video stream and then play an alarm if the driver appears to be drowsy.